 The Prafectus hosts seminars, with outside speakers, once a term at 8.00 pm in the Common Room or his study.
 The Seminars are preceded by a special dinner with the speaker, which you can sign up for.
 From time to time other lectures and seminars are held in the Manor.
 Suggestions for seminar speakers are always welcome.
 Please write to the Praefectus or his secretary if you wish to nominate a possible seminar speaker.

-Every Thursday during term Douglas hosts informal lunches with an invited speaker.
+Every Thursday during term Bruce, the College Chaplain, hosts informal lunches with an invited speaker.
 Free sandwich lunch is provided and all are welcome.
 These will be advertised on the Maillist.
-Douglas also holds careers evenings, where old members come back to speak and answer questions about their work over free dinner.
+Bruce also holds careers evenings, where old members come back to speak and answer questions about their work over free dinner.

 There are loads of opportunities to join in with sport in Balliol, either with graduate teams or in teams mixed with the JCR.
 In particular, football, rugby, and cricket teams are all available, and generally cater for most (if not all) levels of ability.
 How many teams of each sport exist from year to year varies depending on the level of ability/interest shown by Balliol Members.